 While trainers usually offer a greater amount of support if you are walking around all day on tour, in this case, they are just not ideal.
 Did you know that many temples require you to remove your shoes before you enter?
 This is customary and strictly enforced in many tourist sites.

 After spending a day visiting a few temples, trust me, you’ll be tired constantly of taking off and putting your trainers back on.
 Also, a nice pricey pair of trainers left outside can sometimes attract shoe thieves.
 This is why flip flops or sandals are ideal, slip them on and off with ease all day long.

 With choosing the best sandals or flip flops comfort is what you are looking for.
 Also, take into consideration the amount of grip on the sole.
 A shoe without grip can become very slippery when wet, and slipping over, especially on stairs while wearing a 13kg backpack, is not fun and very ouchie!
-Yes, I learnt the hard, and very bruised way….buy good sandals!
+Yes, I learned the hard, and very bruised way….buy good sandals!

 What are the best sandals or flipflops for travel?